 The goals of quality and sustainability management are accident prevention, uninterrupted production, ensuring high quality and good corporate citizenship in all areas of operation.

-Environmental experts in Finland, the US and Russia take care of practical environmental coordination and training, for instance regarding chemicals, emissions, and waste.
+Environmental experts in Finland and the US take care of practical environmental coordination and training, for instance regarding chemicals, emissions, and waste.

 COMPLAINT MECHANICS IN ENVIRONMENTAL RESPONSIBILITY